 Also, even when you forget you can easily remember because you understood the topic thoroughly when you studied it.

 Have you ever been in an exam hall where you are trying to remember a particular solution but couldn’t; all of a sudden a little thing popped into your brain and you were like “aha! that is it!”

 When you know it, it is easier to remember every other detail with just a little clue.
 But, for a student who crams and pours, if one word is missing, he is totally lost!

 The bottom line here is this: put much more effort into trying to understand what you study.
-A few cramming may be necessary of course, but, always lay emphasis on understanding because that is the best way to learn.
+A little cramming may be necessary of course, but, always lay emphasis on understanding because that is the best way to learn.

 JAMB UTME Secret #5: Study with other JAMBites

-You are a bright student, that’s okay.
+You are a bright student, and that’s okay.
 But, you need to study with other students.
 Why?
 You can learn more or master what you already know simply by teaching others.

 Also, you will surely learn a couple of things from other students.
 Nobody knows it all.